 Click on New DCNO to create a digit translation entry (not shown).
 In this example, Digit Conversion Tree Number (DCNO) 0 was created.
 Detailed configuration of the DCNO is shown in screenshot below.
 The Incoming Digits can be added to map to the Converted Digits which would be the CS1000 DN.
 This DCNO has been assigned to Route 101 as shown in Section 5.5.6.

-In the following configuration, incoming calls from PSTN with prefix 4412XXXXX55 will be translated to local CS1000 DN 46XX.
-The prefix 44 is the country code of England and the DDI rang number is from 12xxxxxx55 to 12xxxxxx59.
+In the following configuration, incoming calls from PSTN with prefix 501XXX14XX will be translated to CS1000 local DN 46XX and also for the pilot DN 3111 for CallPilot voice mail.

 5.6.6.
 Administer Outbound Call - Special Number